KirlosYounes123/Windows-Registry-Forensics-V1/README.md

 5. Open a Pull Request.

 Please ensure your code follows PEP 8 guidelines and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or issues, please open an issue on the GitHub repository or contact the maintainer at `<your-email>`.
+For questions or issues, please open an issue on the GitHub repository or contact the maintainer at `kirlosyounes@gmail.com`.

----

-*Built with security in mind, for a safer Windows environment.*